Oberheim OB-X8 Analog Polyphonic Synthesizer

 Detuned VCO effect using a single VCO: Turn on VCO1 and enable both

-OSC SQUARE MODE & set it to "OB-8".
-This sets the level of
+& set it to "OB-8".
+This sets the level of the pulse wave,

-pulse wave, crucial for the effect to work.
-Experiment with
+crucial for the effect to work.
+Experiment with Page 2 LFO

 TYPE "OB-X/Xa" or "OB-8".
 Select the SINE waveshape in the

-section.
-In “OB-8” type this is actually triangle waveshape,
+modulation section.
+In "OB-8" type this is actually triangle

-makes the PWM sound smooth for subtle detuning effect.
+waveshape, which makes the PWM sound smooth for subtle detuning

-seems more effective for wider detuning effect.
-Apply PWM,
+effect.
+"OB-X/Xa" type seems more effective for wider detuning

 If you wish to maintain better tuning, set the VINTAGE knob then